osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### Hyperlinks

 All references to names in the AADL editor are linked to their declaration.  `CTRL`-clicking on the name will turn it into an active hyperlink and move the editor selection to the declaration of the name.
-For example, `CTRL`-clicking on `MyProcess` in the subcomponent declaration of `MySystem` above, moves the selection to declaration of `MyProcess` earlier in the package.
+For example, `CTRL`-clicking on `MyProcess` in the subcomponent declaration of `MySystem` [above](#save), moves the selection to the declaration of `MyProcess` earlier in the package.